Henry B. Hidden

 Henry B. Hidden (c.
-1839, New York City – March 9, 1862, Sangster's Station, Virginia) was a First Lieutenant in the Union Army during the American Civil War.
+1839, in New York City – March 9, 1862, in Sangster's Station, Virginia) was a First Lieutenant in the Union Army during the American Civil War.
 Hidden is believed to be the first cavalry officer killed in action in the Army of the Potomac and the first officer of Union volunteer cavalry killed in the Civil War.

 Biography

 Henry B. Hidden was born in New York City to a wealthy family related to the shipwright William Henry Webb.
 He enlisted in the Union Army on August 5, 1861, at New York City, and was commissioned a 1st Lieutenant of Company H, 1st Regiment New York Volunteer Cavalry, a regiment also called the "Lincoln Cavalry."
 On March 9, 1862, Hidden was ordered to take a small scouting party to investigate enemy activity near a bridge Union soldiers were building at Sangster's Station, a railroad station southwest of Fairfax Station, Virginia.
 Hidden and his party of 14 dragoons encountered an estimated 150 Confederate soldiers.
 Although vastly outnumbered, Hidden ordered a charge.
 In the resulting skirmish, he was shot in the neck and died soon afterward.
 The rest of the scouting party was wounded or captured.

 Hidden was buried in Green-Wood Cemetery in Brooklyn, New York.